 The Christmas season for Norwegians starts about the end of November and lasts until after the Epiphany.
 This time of year is known as Lucia or Juleavslutningen (Yule evening).

 The celebration has its roots in a pagan tradition where pagan fertility was celebrated during winter holidays.
 During these times, people would hang up their Christmas trees and decorate them with little wooden figures that represented the Norse gods.
-The Christmas tree is known as a “Julebukk” or “Yule Bunting”, which is where you get your presents from every day until Christmas Eve.
+The Christmas tree is known as a “Julebukk” or “Yule Bunting,” which is where you get your presents every day until Christmas Eve.
 The season of giving extends throughout the whole year, so it’s not unusual for Norwegians to give gifts early on.

 In Christian tradition, December 25th was originally considered to be a day dedicated to St. Nicholas, who brought presents for children during the Christian era.
 However, over time other holidays were introduced that had more significance, and this eventually led to the celebration of Christmas on December 25th.

-Norway is often thought to be very expressive when it comes to festive greetings because many of their words have direct references to Christian symbols.
+Norway is often thought to be very expressive when it comes to festive greetings because many of its words have direct references to Christian symbols.
 We will have a quick overview of the most commonly used phrases and words about Christmas in Norway.